Advocacy in Digital Democracy: Use, Impact and Democratic Consequences (ADVODID, ERC Consolidator Grant)

 In 2006 I received a grant from from the Danish Agency for Science, Technology and Innovation to examine Europeanization of interest intermediation in Denmark, the Netherlands and Great Britain.
 The project gathered information from more than 1,200 national interest group respondents in the three countries about their activities and lobbying targets in EU and national policy.
 A key aim was to investigate how national interest groups interacted with national political parties and how much the EU affected this pattern of interaction.

 Representation and policy agendas in the European Union

 In 2010 I received support from the Montesquieu Institute, Netherlands for a project linked to the EU Policy Agendas Project, which aims at studying attention to and participation in policy issues on the agendas of different EU institutions.
-More specifically my team examined participation in European Commission consultations, Commission expert committees and European Parliament hearings.
+More specifically my team examined participation in European Commission consultations and Commission expert committees.